 Community care worker joins an an elderly woman for a cup of tea while sitting at her kitchen table.

-Running for four years, RadioMe will be trialled among people with dementia in Cambridgeshire and Sussex.
+Running for four years, RadioMe is being trialled among people with dementia in Cambridgeshire and Sussex.
 The project includes a substantial ethical element, with significant time and money built in to ensure the technology is developed and co-designed with people with dementia and is not open to misuse.

-Using a commercial bio-bracelet to measure physical signs like heart rate, as well as wireless speakers and an internet connection, RadioMe output will be produced in users’ homes by artificial intelligence software to be created at the University of Plymouth.
-An electronic diary completed by users and their carers will also be a key element.
+Using a commercial bio-bracelet to measure physical signs like heart rate, as well as wireless speakers and an internet connection, RadioMe output is being produced in users’ homes by artificial intelligence software created at the University of Plymouth.
+An electronic diary completed by users and their carers is also a key element.

 Non-academic partners also include Sussex Partnership NHS Trust, the Alzheimer’s Society, MHA, Bauer Media and CereProc.
 BBC Research and Development and BBC Radio Devon have also been heavily involved in the project.